Agusioma/DiffblueVulnerabilitiesDemo/README.md

 # racingDB Demo

-As earlier mentioned, if you have Docker installed in your machine, you can use the docker-compose.yml file.
 Start the Docker Daemon by running the command below in your terminal.

 ```bash
 sudo systemctl start docker